 Common Marketing Mistakes

 In order to lay a solid foundation for your marketing strategy, you need to do your homework first.
 A proper market and target audience analysis should be your first step.
-Building your buyer personas will help you address their problems and interests in a better and more meaningful manner, and before you start with any marketing you need to have 3 to 5 these generalized representations of key segments of your audience.
+Building your buyer personas will help you address their problems and interests in a better and more meaningful manner.
+Before you start with any marketing, you should have three to five buyer personas recognized.
 When you have detailed information about people who are your prospective customers, it’s much easier to create compelling campaigns that will resonate with them.
 Besides getting to know your customers, it’s also essential to learn as much as possible about your competitors and their marketing strategies.
 Without preparation, your marketing efforts will be reduced to a series of blindfolded hit-and-miss attempts.

 Taking your existing customers for granted

 This is a serious mistake that could ruin your business.
 According to Gartner Group, 20% of your existing customers account for 80% of your future revenue.
 This Pareto principle variation isn’t the only stat that emphasizes the importance of zeroing in on customer retention.
 Another research study shows that if you increase your retention rate by just 5%, your profits will be increased by 25% to 95%.
 One of the ways to retain your customers is by boosting customer experience – you can feature them on social media, offer them discounts, reply to their comments, and send them birthday cards.
 Another effective tactic is to reward them for their loyalty by giving them all kinds of cool promotional items like printed mugs, T-shirts, branded notebooks, or any other free merchandise with your brand’s name and logo on it.
 Finally, never fail to deliver on your promise and always be consistent.

 Lack of USP